How to Get a Free Business Phone Number

 - Premier plan – $30/month per user.
 Features unlimited users, international locations, and advanced data analysis tools.

-Founded in 2010, Freshcaller is primarily marketed as a customer service platform.
-In addition to all of the standard features found in a virtual phone service, Freshcaller offers the ability to monitor and barge into calls to speak with both the agent and customer at the same time.
+Freshdesk Contact Center (formerly Freshcaller) has been around since 2010, and is primarily marketed as a customer service platform.
+In addition to all of the standard features found in a virtual phone service, Freshdesk Contact Center offers the ability to monitor and barge into calls to speak with both the agent and customer at the same time.

-Another vital feature it provides is Voicebots to interact with customers even when an agent is unavailable.
-Being targeted at companies with large workforces, Freshcaller also offers the unique feature of custom holiday routing rules that will ensure your most important calls will be sent to the right phone.
+Another vital feature it provides is AI-powered Voicebots to interact with customers even when an agent is unavailable.
+Being targeted at companies with large workforces, Freshdesk also offers the unique feature of custom holiday routing rules that will ensure your most important calls will be sent to the right phone.

-All of these features come at a reasonable price, though the pricing system itself can be a little confusing.
-Their Sprout Plan is free, but you are required to purchase your own phone number and pay by the minute for calls.
-You’re also charged per minute for incoming calls (different rates apply to phone-attended vs browser-attended), voicemails, monitored calls, and when other agents get added to conference calls.
-The most expensive plan runs $69/month and includes 5000 incoming minutes a month, plus many advanced features like voice bots.
+All of these features come at a reasonable price, though the pricing system itself can be a little confusing (there are four plans in total, plus additional Omnichannel plans if you want to purchase Freshdesk's ticketing, messaging and customer service products).
+Their Free plan comes with a handful of inclusions, but you are required to purchase your own phone number and pay by the minute for calls.
+The most expensive plan (Enterprise) costs $69/month and includes 5000 incoming minutes a month, plus many advanced features like voice bots.
+Learn more about Freshdesk's plan inclusions here.

 What we liked: Great set of tools for customer service functions.
 Versatile range of plans for companies of different sizes.